Joanna Simon (mezzo-soprano): Early life

 Joanna Elizabeth Simon was born on October 20, 1936, and grew up in the Riverdale, Bronx, section of New York City.
-Her father, Richard L. Simon, was the founder of the Simon & Schuster publishing company.
+Her father, Richard L. Simon, was the co-founder of the Simon & Schuster publishing company.
 She had two younger sisters, singer Carly Simon and singer-composer Lucy Simon, and a brother, Peter Simon, a photographer.
 In 1985, the three sisters talked about how they each found a different niche in singing, and for Joanna it was classical music.

 Joanna Simon was educated at Riverdale Country School during her youth.
 As a young adult she studied at Sarah Lawrence College where she graduated with a degree in philosophy in 1962.
 There, she became interested in musical theatre, and began taking voice lessons with contralto Marion Freschl, the teacher of Shirley Verrett and Marian Anderson, who reoriented her career towards opera.

 She pursued further training at the Zurich-based International Opera Studio under the leadership of Herbert Graf and with composer Gian Carlo Menotti at the Spoletto Festival.
 Her classmates at the International Opera Studio in Zurich included sopranos Dame Gwyneth Jones and Felicia Weathers, and one of her teachers at the institute was Lotfi Mansouri.